tomesink/obsidian/10 Projects/Notes/11.02 Web Design Masterclass/Project 1 - Ace.md

 Matt uses Figma as a moodboard.

 In this moodboarding/visual/color finding phase Matt is not looking for web site inspirations.
 He looks at visual purely.
 There is already lots of visual inspirations.

-Matt do not want to overwhelm himself by gooi
+Matt do not want to overwhelm himself by going into the web because there is a chance to find a website I like and a danger to fall into a trap of copying